simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 WinRM is a secure communication protocol that encrypts communication between control nodes and managed nodes.
 Developers should use WinRM over HTTPS to ensure that communication is encrypted.
 They should also use strong certificates for authentication.

-Developers should also ensure that TLS certificates used for HTTPS communication are valid and have not expired.
+Developers should also ensure that TLS certificates used for HTTPS communication are valid and haven't expired.
 They can use tools such as `openssl` to generate and manage TLS certificates.

 Using secure communication protocols is a crucial step in securing infrastructure managed by Ansible.
 By following this guideline, developers can ensure that communication between control nodes and managed nodes is encrypted and secure.